Bronze Criteria

 Picture Perfect

-Dog comes from behind handler and puts their front paws on handler’s shoulder, then rests their chin/head on the handler’s shoulder or head.
+Dog comes from behind handler and puts their front paws on handler’s shoulder, OR dog comes from behind and rests their chin/head on the handler’s shoulder or head with all four paws on the floor.
 Dog should hold position for 3 seconds as if posing for a photo.

 Pivot in a Circle